Jay-Adusumilli/JSCP/docs/config.md

 Build and rollout settings:
 - `dockerfile_path` or `dockerfile` (string, optional): Path to the Dockerfile within the repo.
 Default: `Dockerfile` at the repo root.
   - Examples: `Dockerfile`, `deploy/Dockerfile`, `services/api/Dockerfile`.
-  - JCSP builds directly from the Git repo using `nerdctl` with a Git URL as the build context.
-If the Dockerfile isn’t named `Dockerfile`, JCSP will pass `-f <name>` automatically, and set the context to the Dockerfile’s directory.
+  - JCSP builds directly from the Git repo using BuildKit (`buildctl`) with a Git context.
+If the Dockerfile isn’t named `Dockerfile`, JCSP will set the frontend `filename` option automatically, and set the context to the Dockerfile’s directory.
 - `registry_url` (string, optional): Overrides the top‑level `registry_url` for this pipeline.
 - `project` (string, optional): Overrides the top‑level `project` for this pipeline.
 - `deployment_name` (string, recommended): Kubernetes Deployment to rollout‑restart after pushing the image.